wodx521/keepasshttp-connector/README.md

 1. the extension are you using (chromeIPass or PassIFox) and its version
 2. version of your browser
-2. KeePassHttp version
+3. KeePassHttp version
-3. KeePass/KeePassXC version
+4. KeePass/KeePassXC version
-4. pages on which the error occur
+5. pages on which the error occur

-PassIFox & ChromeIPass Copyright © 2010-2017 Perry Nguyen
+KeePassHttp-Connector Copyright © 2010-2017 Perry Nguyen
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.